Ben McAdoo, Giants graded Davis Webb higher than third round

 McAdoo is also believed to have pushed for Webb in the second round.
 He was especially high on his new quarterback of the future.

 When it was time for the second round on Friday, McAdoo mentioned Webb as a possible option with the 55th overall pick.
 Ultimately, the Giants decided there was a better option -- Tomlinson.
-But when the third round approached, McAdoo was more adamant with Webb still on the board with the 87th overall pick in the third round.
+But when the third round approached, McAdoo was more adamant with Webb still on the board at the 87th overall pick in the third round.

 This is saying something.
 McAdoo had never met Webb before.
-His evaluation was admittedly based on film study.
+His evaluation admittedly was based on film study.

-McAdoo, the former Packers quarterback coach who worked with Aaron Rodgers (another Cal product) in Green Bay, must have been impressed with what he saw on tape because Webb is now his newest project.
+McAdoo, the former Packers quarterback coach who worked with Aaron Rodgers (another Cal product) in Green Bay, must have been impressed with what he saw on tape, because Webb is now his newest project.
 He's also a significant piece for the Giants' future.

 Some other Giants draft buzz:

 -- Florida State running back Dalvin Cook was being monitored closely in the second round.
-If by some miracle he slipped to the 55th pick, there was a good chance he would have been the selection.
+If by some miracle he had slipped to the 55th pick, there was a good chance he would have been the selection.
 Just imagine Cook in an offense with speedy tight end Evan Engram and wide receivers Odell Beckham Jr., Brandon Marshall and Sterling Shepard.
 The Giants and Manning would’ve had some serious weapons.

 But the second round was much like the first.
 The Giants had the 23rd pick and had to wait as quality players were plucked off the board.
 Cook, who slipped into the second day because of some shoulder and off-the-field concerns, was the ninth player selected in Round 2.
 The Minnesota Vikings traded up for the explosive and talented back.